 The Basics of Basis Administration

-As we discussed in SAP Basis Explained, your SAP Basis administrator (or team) is directly responsible for keeping your SAP landscape healthy, online and up to date.
+As we discussed in SAP Basis Explained, your SAP Basis administrator (or team) is directly responsible for keeping your SAP landscape healthy, online, and up to date.
 That includes:

-- Daily maintenance: Basis admins review logs, troubleshoot errors and ensure your system is functioning as it should.
+- Daily maintenance: Basis admins review logs, troubleshoot errors, and ensure your system is functioning as it should.

 - Job scheduling: Your system needs to perform various automatic background jobs, which consume resources.
 Your admin must carefully schedule these jobs when user demand is low, so they don’t affect performance.

 - Projects: Your SAP Basis administrator plays a key role in planning and executing system upgrades and migrations.
-They’re also in charge of transport management — testing software updates to make sure they’re compatible with the landscape.
+They’re also in charge of transport management—testing software updates to make sure they’re compatible with the landscape.
 They also have to ensure that they’re installed in the proper order.

 Basis Administration in the Age of SAP HANA

-SAP HANA is a New Database
+SAP HANA Is a New Database

-Prior to the release of SAP HANA, there was no SAP database — you’d have to install SAP ERP (or whatever application you were using) on a third-party database, such as Oracle or SQL Server.
+Prior to the release of SAP HANA, there was no SAP database—you’d have to install SAP ERP (or whatever application you were using) on a third-party database, such as Oracle or SQL Server.
 SAP built the HANA database to fully harness the power of SAP’s next generation S/4 software.

-Basis is Simpler
+SAP Basis Is Simpler

 Although the strategic aspects of Basis have gotten extremely complex (as we’ll discuss later), the nuts and bolts of Basis operation are much simpler than previous software generations.

 SAP HANA Basis administrators can actually master the database in a way that wasn’t possible back then.
-The database is more self-healing.
+The SAP database is more self-healing.
 Bugs are less damaging, easier to detect and fix, and less likely to affect system performance and availability before they’re corrected.
-Monitoring tools can automatically scan the application logs, identify possible errors and even suggest fixes, making it much easier to get to the root of the problem.
+Monitoring tools can automatically scan the application logs, identify possible errors, and even suggest fixes, making it much easier to get to the root of the problem.

 Hosting environments and third-party offerings have also contributed to these improvements.
 Public cloud environments like Azure and AWS apply a layer of abstraction, eliminating the challenging task of keeping your hardware healthy that on-premise SAP required.